The-SP/Applicant-Ranking-System/README.md

 Each section (education, experience, skills, projects, description) is evaluated against the job description.
 Scores are assigned based on the extent of match between the resume and job requirements.

 1. **Description**
-   The TF-IDF vectorizer and cosine similarity techniques are used to compare the textual content of the resume with that of the job description.
+We use pre-trained sentence transformer models to calculate the similarity between the resume description and the job description.
+By using sentence embeddings, our description comparison captures contextual information and semantic relationships.

 2. **Education**

 - Identify degree and major in education
   Our system uses Spacy library to extract information (degree and major) from Education section.
 We prepared a dictionary that has common education degrees and majors related to computer engineering field.
 We fed that dictionary to the Spacy rule-based EntityRuler in order to detect and recognize entities in our job description.
 - Evaluation

     1. Degree Evaluation:

     - Different degree levels are assigned corresponding values (e.g., Bachelor=1, Master=2, PhD=3).
-  - A lower degree score indicates a closer match, with a score of 0 representing a perfect match.
-  - The score is then normalized to a range between 0 and 1, and adjusted to ensure that a higher score signifies better similarity.
+    - If the highest degree in a resume is greater than or equal to the required minimum job degree, the score is 1,
+    - Otherwise, it is calculated using a formula that considers the difference between the degrees.

     2. Field of Study Evaluation:

-  - This metric quantifies the textual similarity between the applicant's field of study and the required field of study specified in the job description.
+    - The field of study (major) is divided into three parts.
+Each part of the major represents a level of specificity in the field of study.
+This allows for partial matches to be considered in a structured manner.
+    - A similarity score is assigned based on partial matches in the 1st, 2nd, and 3rd parts of the major.

     3. Combining Degree and Field Scores:
        The degree score is weighted by 0.7, and the field score is weighted by 0.3 to calculate total education score.

-3. **Experience**
+4. **Experience**

 - Extracts the 'X years' part from the target job experience.
 - Calculates similarity scores for each applicant's experience, taking the ratio of their 'X years' to the target job's 'X years'.